Envirometrix/PredictiveSoilMapping/docs/Soil_organic_carbon.md

 Most of projects focused on monitoring OCS require that an estimate of OCS is provided for the whole area of interest so that the user can also visually explore spatial patterns of OCS.
 In this tutorial we demonstrate how to generate maps of OCS using point samples and RS based covariates.
 The output of this process is usually a gridded map (`SpatialPixelsDataFrame`) covering the area of interest (plot, farm, administrative unit or similar).
 Once OCS is mapped, we can multiply OCS densities with area of each pixel and sum up all numbers we can compute the total OCS in total tonnes using the formula from above.
 Predicted OCS values can also be aggregated per land cover group or similar.
 If series of OCS maps are produced for the same area of interest (time-series of OCS), these can be used to derive OCS change per pixel.

-In principle, there are three main approaches to estimating total OCS for an area of interest (Fig.\@ref(fig:ocs-three-approaches)):
+In principle, there are three main approaches to estimating total OCS for an area of interest (Fig. \@ref(fig:ocs-three-approaches)):

 *  By directly predicting OCS, here called the **the 2D approach to OCS mapping** (this often requires vertical aggregation / modeling of soil variable depth curves as indicated above),